KanzaTahreem/TravelVent-Backend/README.md

 ## 🚀 Front End Link <a name="live-demo"></a>
 > _Our frontend code is built using React and Redux and is hosted on a separate repository.
 The frontend handles the user interface and integrates with our backend API to retrieve and display data.
 Click the link below to get front end code_

-  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://remarkable-buttercream-3be0d2.netlify.app/">
+  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://github.com/KanzaTahreem/TravelVent-Frontend">
     <img alt="live link" width="170px"  height="35px" src="https://img.shields.io/badge/frontend-0075A8?style=for-the-badge&logo=react&logoColor=61DAFB" />
   </a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔍 API Endpoints <a name="api-endpoints"></a>
 > _For developers who want to work with our app's data, we offer a set of API endpoints that you can use and integrate into your own project.
 Visit the link below as an example.
-To get all endpoints, see the documentation below_
+To get all endpoints, see the documentation below._

  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://capstone-backend-gz9j.onrender.com/api/v1/trips">
     <img alt="endpoints" width="170px"  height="35px" src="https://img.shields.io/badge/resources-F37626?style=for-the-badge&logo=JSON%20web%20tokens&logoColor=white" />